 Outside scholarships are an excellent way to help reduce the need to work and/or borrow student loans while at Drexel.
 Most of these are posted online and faculty make an effort to notify students as these opportunities arise.
 One online resources is: https://www.raise.me/scholarship/majors/interior_design

 Are there particular requirements or resources for international students?

 Our program and our university are well-equipped to address the particular needs of international students.
 The office of International Students and Scholars Services (ISSS) advises international students on immigration, cultural, financial, academic and personal concerns, and makes appropriate referrals when necessary.
 A student's affiliation with ISSS begins immediately after the admission process and continues well beyond graduation.

 TOEFL or IELTS scores are required for international applicants or applicants who earned a degree outside the U.S. (minimum scores: 70 TOEFL, 6.0 IELTS).
 Scores will be reviewed based on section scores and total scores.

 Drexel offers a Graduate Bridge Program aimed at international students wishing to improve their language skills before starting the full-time academic program.

 How long does it usually take a student to complete the program?

-Students typically complete the 10-term coursework in three years.
+Students pursuing a Master of Science in Interior Architecture & Design typically complete the 10-term coursework in three years.
 As part of the application process, we prepare a Plan of Study that maps out the course schedule for you.
 There are 69 required graduate credits and 38 prerequisite credits that must be fulfilled.

 When does the program start?